guanqun-yang/wordpress/_posts/2023-09-07-reading-notes-wilds-a-benchmark-of-in-the-wild-distribution-shifts.md

 - Newer: Domain Generalization

-    The test distribution is related to but distinct (aka. **new** or unseen during trainig) to the training distributions.
+    The test distribution is related to but distinct (aka. **new** or unseen during training) to the training distributions.
 Note that the test conditions are not necessarily a superset of the training conditions; they are not "larger" compared to the "smaller" case described below.

     Here are two typical examples of domain generalization described in the paper:

     - Training a model based on patient information from some hospitals and expect the model to generalize to many more hospitals; these hospitals may or may not be a superset of the hospitals we collect training data from.
     - Training an animal recognition model on images taken from some existing cameras and expect the model to work on images taken on the newer cameras.

 - Smaller: Subpopulation Shift